Kisspeptin

 Kisspeptins (including kisspeptin-54 (KP-54), formerly known as metastin) are proteins encoded by the KISS1 gene in humans.
 Kisspeptins are ligands of the G-protein coupled receptor, GPR54.
 Kiss1 was originally identified as a human metastasis suppressor gene that has the ability to suppress melanoma and breast cancer metastasis.
 Kisspeptin-GPR54 signaling has an important role in initiating secretion of gonadotropin-releasing hormone (GnRH) at puberty, the extent of which is an area of ongoing research.
 Gonadotropin-releasing hormone is released from the hypothalamus to act on the anterior pituitary triggering the release of luteinizing hormone (LH), and follicle stimulating hormone (FSH).
 These gonadotropic hormones lead to sexual maturation and gametogenesis.
 Disrupting GPR54 signaling can cause hypogonadotrophic hypogonadism in rodents and humans.
 The Kiss1 gene is located on chromosome 1.
-It is transcribed in the brain, adrenal gland, and pancreas.
+It is transcribed in the brain, adrenal gland, liver, gonads, and pancreas.

 History

-In 1996, Danny Welch's lab in Hershey, Pennsylvania isolated a cDNA from a cancer cell that was not able to undergo metastasis after the human chromosome 6 was added to the cell.
+In 1996, Danny Welch's lab in Hershey, Pennsylvania, isolated a cDNA from a cancer cell that was not able to undergo metastasis after the human chromosome 6 was added to the cell.
 This gene was named KISS1 because of the location of where it was discovered (Hershey, Pennsylvania, home of Hershey's Kisses).
 Introduction of this chromosome into the once active cancer cell inhibited it from spreading and the cDNA responsible was taken from that cell.
 The fact that KISS1 was responsible for this was proved when it was transfected into melanoma cells and yet again, metastasis was suppressed.
 Later, a breakthrough would occur not involving Kisspeptin, but with its receptor.

 Three years later in 1999, a G protein coupled receptor was identified in rat, cloned, and termed GPR54.
 Additionally, two years later, this receptor's ortholog in humans would be isolated.
 Using the identified receptors, endogenous ligands were isolated from cells (HEK293, B16-BL6, and CHO-K1 cells) that had these receptors inserted into them.
 The next step in the history of Kisspeptin involved revealing more of its pathways and the mechanism involved.

 Kisspeptin was found to play a role in hypogonadotropic hypogonadism in 2003, which was supported by several independent lab groups.
 A mutation in GPR54 was considered responsible for this abnormality because those who held this mutation, or were missing GPR54 altogether, had problems in gonadal development during puberty.
 Several other phenotypes related to this mutation included a smaller sex steroid and gonadotropin concentration in the circulating blood and even sterility.
 These observations prompted the research on how kisspeptin is involved during the beginning of puberty.
 This research led to the discovery that kisspeptin stimulates the neurons that were involved in the release of gonadotropin-releasing hormone (GnRH) and possibly may have some impact on the release of luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 Today, much effort is being made to characterize the regulation of kisspeptin and its gene expression, as well as to more specifically determine the mechanism behind kisspeptin's action on GnRH and LH release.